Blog

 Usually, the VCA is based on weighting and scoring key business activities and company business processes.
 These weights and scores are often developed through company workshops and discussions and involve developing company views on the ranking and scoring of business processes and functions.
 The outcome of this approach is effectively a global profit split approach based on the identified value drivers.

-Digital workflow for creating the value chain analysis report
+A digital workflow for creating the value chain analysis report

 At Aibidia, we genuinely believe that digitalizing workflows can lead to a better transfer pricing world for both companies and tax administrations.
 That's why we developed a digital workflow that allows preparing a VCA in a consistent, efficient, and audit-proof form.
 Here are the key steps of the process: